2006 Malta International Football Tournament

 The 2006 Malta International Football Tournament was the thirteenth edition of the Malta International Tournament, a biannual football competition organised by the Malta Football Association.
 Sponsored by Coca-Cola and Multiplus, the competition was held in Malta between 25 February and 1 May 2006.

-Initially, Libya were to be among the participants but dropped off before the start, leading to a final three participating countries.
+Initially, Libya was to be among the participants but dropped off before the start, leading to a final three participating countries.